caincoulton/virtualdomains/README.md

 Multi Domain Support for Joomla.

-A fork that supports PHP 7.1 and later.
+A fork that supports PHP8.

 Supports Joomla 4.

 ## Installation

-Download the [latest release](https://github.com/smehrbrodt/virtualdomains/releases/latest) and install the package in Joomla.
+Download the [latest release](https://github.com/caincoulton/virtualdomains/releases/latest) and install the package in Joomla.
-Future updates should be available via the Joomla Extension update mechanism.
+*Future updates should be available via the Joomla Extension update mechanism.
+TODO*

 ## Building